laberning/openrowingmonitor/docs/rower_settings.md

    },
  ```

-Show the log output of a service:
+You can look at the the log output of the OpenRowingMonitor-service by putting the following in the command-line:

   ```zsh
   sudo journalctl -u openrowingmonitor